ersilia-os/ersilia-pack/README.md

 - **Comprehensive Run Endpoints:**
   Facilitates example data retrieval for both input and output, along with dynamic job execution, enabling easy testing and validation of model predictions.

-- **Modular and Extensible Design:**
-  Structured to separate metadata access and job processing logic, making it straightforward to extend and integrate additional functionalities as needed.

 - **Multiple Output Formats:**
   Supports various output orientations (records, split, columns, index, and values) based on the Pandas DataFrame `to_json` syntax, allowing flexible JSON responses.